joshmorgan1000/libharmonics/docs/ClusterDeployment.md

 This setup mirrors a minimal cluster deployment where each partition executes in its own process and communicates via the distributed scheduler.

+Bandwidth usage can be reduced by enabling compression on the remote connections.
+Set `compress` to `true` in the `RemoteBinding` definitions in the client and server examples.